 • A new project should be created in the Areas folder we created.

-As we saved new project Sale under the Areas folder, it appears as hidden folder under the MVCPluggableDemo/Areas folder in the Solution Explorer:
+As we saved new project Sale under the Areas folder, it appears as a hidden folder under the MVCPluggableDemo/Areas folder in the Solution Explorer:

 Adjust the MVCPluggableDemo’s RouteConfig.cs file to properly add the correct namespace overload to the routes.MapRoute() method: